If your down payment is less than 20% of your home's value, your mortgage lender usually requires you to have PMI.

-PMI and your consumer rights
+PMI and your rights

 Under the federal Homeowners Protection Act (HPA), your lender must: